MarcKjerland/Worst-Winter-Ever/README.md

 # Worst-Winter-Ever
-An data-driven approach to finding the worst winter ever in U.S. cities.
+An data-driven approach to finding the worst winter ever in Chicago and Minneapolis.